 Or you can simply use vacuum containers for freezing liquid foods.

-If you are experiencing any other troubleshooting with vacuum packing, let us know bellow in the comments.
+We hope our Tips and tricks for vacuum packing food in vacuum bags helped you resolve your issues with vacuum packing.
+If you are experiencing any other troubleshooting with vacuum packing, let us know below in the comments.
 We will be happy to help.